juampynr/drupal8-github-actions/scripts/database/README.md

 MariaDB image.
 It is based on the article
 [Achieve Rocketship-Fast Jobs in CircleCI by Preinstalling the Database](https://www.lullabot.com/articles/rocket-ship-fast-jobs-circleci-preinstalling-database).

+The resulting image from building the Dockerfile in this directory is hosted at https://quay.io/repository/juampynr/drupal8-github-actions?tab=tags.

 # Description

 This Dockerfile creates and populates a database with the name drupal8.